centre-pathogen-genomics/DENV_Amplicon/README.md

 ### Illumina data

-We will use the method described [here](https://github.com/grubaughlab/DENV_pipeline) but with added steps at the end to generate coverage plots and run Nextclade.
+We will use the method described [here](https://github.com/grubaughlab/DENV_pipeline) but with added steps at the end to generate coverage plots and run Nextclade (see the Considerations section near the top for more info).

 #### Installation and Setup
 ```bash